 The full announcement that was recently sent out is pasted below.
 If any of our readers have any comments or concerns, sound off in the comments below and I’ll be happy to respond.

 London – Following the recent re-launch of TVWise, the news site will be undergoing a number of editorial changes as part of a new expansion effort, it was announced today by Managing Director & Editor In Chief Patrick Munn.

 Launched in 2012, TVWise has covered both the US and UK TV industries to varying degrees, featuring an approach that has been described as quasi-trade, with some decided consumer coverage.
 Much of the focus over the past four years has been on Hollywood, with some very limited original reporting on the UK market, outside of acquisitions coverage.

-“Having forged a reputation of being the premier source of U.S. acquisitions news in the UK and having duly surveyed the landscape, now feels like the perfect time to expand our horizons”, Munn said in a statement.
-“With that in mind, rather than running from it, we are embracing our roots as a UK based news service and will be honing our approach going forward”.
+“Having forged a reputation of being the premier source of U.S. acquisitions news in the UK and having duly surveyed the landscape, now feels like the perfect time to pivot and head in a new direction”, Munn said in a statement.
+“With that in mind, rather than running from it, we are embracing our roots as a UK based news service”.

 We will provide first rate reporting and analysis of the industry as a whole and deliver interviews with top executives and controllers in the industry to inform our readers about the very latest in commissioning, executive moves, drama, comedy, factual and, of course, acquisitions.
 We will of course cover other corporate areas, including legal framework, regulatory matters and financials.